 Future City Lab

-Experiment, debate, and play in the Future City Lab!
+Experiment, debate, and PLAY in the Future City Lab!
 In alignment with STEM curriculum goals, students will use tactile objects and interactive digital games to design waterfront parks, streets, and apartment buildings.
-Stepping into the role of planner to respond to the real-world challenges such as housing, transportation, and environmental challenges in New York.
-By designing waterfront parks, streets, and apartment buildings, students will discover first-hand the trade-offs required to balance costs with community and environmental needs as they create their future visions of New York.
+Stepping into the role of planners, they will respond to housing, transportation, and environmental challenges, and discover the trade-offs required to balance costs with community and environmental needs as they create their future visions of New York.

 Additional Gallery Programs